jeemers/Homegrown-Assistant/README.md

 To finish auto-fill, I need to add min and max switches to the res with non-contact IR liquid detectors, and plumb the system.

 Currently took a detour to work on pH automation, and the safest methods to do that.

+System overview:
+Home Assistant OS running
+|-influxdb
+|-grafana
+|-mqtt broker
+|-ESPHoome
+|--Sensors:
+|--BME280,AHT10 temp/humidity sensors with air VPD approximation
+|--HX711 load cell amplifier and 4x 50kg load cells for a scale
+|--Ultrasonic range detector
+|--mosfet for ACI fan controller
+|--THC-S moisture, temperature, conductivity sensor, similar to the teros12 for 1/10th the price
+|--peristaltic pumps for dosing and ph control
+|--solenoids on relays for water filling

+-smart outlet with water pump for plant watering
+-1/2" and 1/4" irrigation lines for irrigations, 2 lines per plant.
+-2 gallon fabric pots

+-all kinds of wires and connectors and whatnots.
+The project really snowballed.

+This is all a personal non-commercial project, almsot entirely using open source software.
+The main goal of this repository is to share the yaml, and logic of how and why I got stuff going, but not a turn-key system yet.
+There are other open source projects on the horizon that will supercede this one and be a better choice for people in the future, but this is for people who don't want to wait and can hammer it out. there may be some guides available in the not too distant future.